paradicms/paradicms.github.io/docs/reference/markdown-format.md

 #### Putting it all together

-Converting each Markdown file with this process (file -> JSON, JSON -> RDF) produces a set of RDF graphs, which are merged to form a single large graph representing all of the data in the Markdown directory tree.
+Converting each Markdown file with this process (file -> JSON, JSON -> RDF) produces a set of RDF graphs.
+The set of graphs is consumed by [Paradicms apps](/docs/introduction/apps).